pavan-aeturi/sudoko/README.md

                 urllib3
                 pygame

-   This gives the run time view of back tracking algorithm of sudoko
+   This gives the run time view of solving sudoko using back tracking algorithm